hyunjinjeong/snu-db-2020/README.md

 The project consists of three subprojects from 1-1 to 1-3.

-There are documents about the projects in the [docs/](https://github.com/hyunjinjeong/snu-db-2020/tree/master/docs) folder.
+There are project specification and reports in [specs/](https://github.com/hyunjinjeong/snu-db-2020/tree/master/specs) and [reports](https://github.com/hyunjinjeong/snu-db-2020/tree/master/reports).

 ## Project 1-1: SQL Parser